BACK BY POPULAR DEMAND FOR THE 8TH TIME!

-- Once again our ‘resident’ live band, the brilliant 9-Piece Swing band “Down For The Count” filled the dance floor all night with their versions of Rat Pack, Swing, Soul and Modern Classics
+- Dancing to the brilliant 9-Piece “Down For The Count Swing Orchestra” filling the dance floor all night with their versions of Rat Pack, Swing, Soul and Modern Classics …

-- For those people wanting to extend their evening, Pink Punters Nightclub in Bletchley again gave us their full support by offering FREE ENTRY to the club after the ball for all Enigma-Ballers.
-We received fast-track entry and added a touch of welcome glamour and hospitality as we waltzed past the others queueing to get in!
+- And for those people wanting to extend their evening, Pink Punters Nightclub in Bletchley are again giving us their full support by offering FREE ENTRY to the club after the ball for all Enigma-Ballers (saving £8 Entry Fee).

 The initial idea behind THE ENIGMA BALL was very simple.
 After many years away from the UK Transgender Social Scene, I came back out looking for a stylish, fun, social event where the atmosphere was welcoming and sophisticated.
 I wanted to find like-minded people who just wanted to spend an evening together in excellent surroundings and wear their most glamorous clothes.